exercism/julia/concepts/higher-order-functions/about.md

 We could sequentially run `map`, then run `reduce` on an intermediate collection.
 However, this is inefficient at best, and scales very badly as the collection gets larger.

-It is _strongly_ recommended to use the combined [`mapreduce()`][mapreduce] function instead, because it can use a much more performant algorithm which interleaves the map/reduce operations.
+It is _strongly_ recommended to use the combined [`mapreduce()`][mapreduce] function instead.
+It can use a much more performant algorithm which interleaves the map/reduce operations.

-Thefirst argument is the function to map with, the second argument is the reduce operator.
+The first argument is the function to map with, the second argument is the reduce operator.

 ```julia-repl
 julia> mapreduce(x -> x^2 + 1, +, 1:3)